woxiangquca/secret_material/issue/wild.md

     2:disagree because food cycle
 2.1 **good conditions: forest **
-if protect-> the thing that
+if protect-> the thing that it prey at will be stable green algea will g
-2.2 **extreme conditions: frozan land and dessert** only consist of very few species, if dont protect, its predator will vanish and so do its predatoe of its predator
+2.2 **extreme conditions: frozan land and dessert** only consist of very few species, if dont protect, its predator will vanish and so do its predatoe of its predator chain reaction

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTQwMDc5MzQsMTg3OTk4OTI2OV19
+eyJoaXN0b3J5IjpbMjMxNDUzNzg2LDE4Nzk5ODkyNjldfQ==
 -->